-A. Figure around $1800 complete for steel and all hydraulics, a little less if you can use your tractor's on-board hydraulic system to power the unit.
-Buying local steel should cost you close to $350 and the remaining cost would be in hydraulics and for having parts shipped in.
-Please navigate to Estimated Cost & Specifications page for more details.
+A. Figure around a $1800 total for steel and all of the hydraulics — a little less if you can use your tractor’s on-board hydraulic system to power the unit.
+Buying local steel should cost you close to $350, and the remaining cost would be for hydraulics and shipping.
+Please navigate to the Estimated Cost & Specifications page for more details.

-A. The Micro Hoe can be run with as little as 3 Gallons Per Minute hydraulic flow and with as low as 750 - 1000 PSI in easy soils.
-For simultaneous cylinder movements like on the larger hoes using joystick valves, I suggest 4 to 6 Gallons Per Minute .
-For more difficult digging environments you can increase system pressure from 1000 to1500 PSI at the relief valve(s).
+A. The Micro Hoe can be run with as little as a 3-GPM hydraulic flow and with as low as 750 to 1000 PSI in easy soils.
+For simultaneous cylinder movements like on the larger hoes using joystick valves, I suggest 4 to 6 GPM.
+For more difficult digging environments you can increase system pressure from 1000 to 1500 PSI at the relief valve(s).

 A. Not really, I was able to build my prototype backhoe (above) with what I consider basic tools.
-For cutting steel I had a Makita 10" chop saw with composite metal cutting blade and a sawzall.
+For cutting steel I had a Makita 10-inch chop saw with composite metal cutting blade and a sawzall.
 My drilling was done with a small bench top drill press and bi-metal hole saws.
-My welder is a Lincoln SP-100T, 100 amp wire feed mig using .035" flux core wire, running on a dedicated 20 amp household circuit.
+My welder is a Lincoln SP-100T, 100-amp wire feed mig, using 0.035-inch flux core wire, running on a dedicated 20-amp household circuit.
 I would suggest having a bench grinder, disk grinder, assorted clamps, bench vise, etc. Just the basic stuff for garage steel fabrication projects.

-The Micro Hoe can also be mounted to a category - 0 or larger 3 point hitch by welding mounting flanges to the in-board side of the main frame and using quick pins.
+The Micro Hoe can also be mounted to a category — 0-point or larger 3-point hitch — by welding mounting flanges to the in-board side of the main frame and using quick pins.
 The design of the Micro Hoe gives you two large sections of square tubing (horizontal) on the main frame with plenty of room for mounting flanges.
 The slew cylinder is mounted out-board which lets you mount the Micro Hoe backhoe very close to the rear of a garden tractor, or allows you the flexibility for plate mounting the backhoe to a skid steer or other vehicle.